software-students-spring2024/4-containerized-app-exercise-frabtanah/README.md

 - Abhi Vachani - [avachani](https://github.com/avachani)

-## To run our project, use
+## To run our project, navigate to root directory and use:
 - ```docker-compose up --build --force-recreate``` to build and run.
 - This builds and runs the entire project in three docker containers.
 - Then navigate to http://0.0.0.0:8000 to see the front end of the web app running and interact with our app.
 - However, we were having a slight issue in facilitating communication through the web-app and machine-learning-client.
-- Therefore, to test our machine-learning-client with a sample angry photo we have provided, navigate to machine-learning-client directory and run ```python3 model.py```
+- Therefore, to test our machine-learning-client with a sample angry photo we have provided, open a new terminal window and navigate to machine-learning-client directory and run ```python3 model.py```